Frequently Asked Questions

 Who maintains the home once the family has moved in?

 Like any homeowner, the family is responsible for home maintenance, as well as mortgage payments, taxes, insurance, and utilities.
 RVHFH provides guidance regarding home maintenance, but does not provide actual maintenance services once the family has moved in.
+Warranties on systems and materials are covered by the homeowners warranty.

 Are all the people who work on the homes volunteers?